 We train the model using the Street View House Numbers (SVHN) dataset \cite{svhn}, which contains over $600000$ color images of digits ($0$–$9$) extracted from real-world Google Street View photographs.
 Specifically, the dataset includes $73257$ images for training and $26032$ images for testing.
 Each image is a cropped digit, making this a ten-class classification problem.

 Among image classification tasks, MNIST (Modified National Institute of Standards and Technology) \cite{lecun1998gradient} may be the most popular dataset because of its simplicity.
 Compared to MNIST, the SVHN dataset poses a more challenging classification task due to its real-world complexity, color variations, and background clutter.
-We selected SVHN over MNIST to better assess the expressivity and performance improvements provided by the ReLaX-Net architecture under more practical conditions.
+We selected SVHN over MNIST to better assess the expressivity and performance improvements provided by the TIDAL-Net framework under more practical conditions.